Dr Luke Downey

 - Department of Psychological Sciences

 Associate Professor Luke Downey is an NHMRC R.D.
 Wright Biomedical Career Development Fellow.
 He leads the Drugs and Driving Research Unit at Swinburne, managing a team of research assistants, PhD students and postdoctoral fellows.

 Alongside his research in human psychopharmacology, Dr Downey also examines how individual differences in emotional intelligence contribute to human behaviour.
 This program of research initially focused on developing reliable and valid measures to assess emotional intelligence in adults and adolescents.
 These measures can now be used to examine the role of emotional intelligence in predicting outcomes such as scholastic achievement, bullying, stress coping strategies, and recruitment consultant revenue.

-In 2015, Dr Downey held a visiting scholar position at Harvard Medical School in 2015.
+In 2015, Dr Downey held a visiting scholar position at Harvard Medical School.
 He has also completed two years of postdoctoral work at Swansea University with Professor Andy Parrott.

 Neuroscience; Psychopharmacology; Epidemiology; Neuroscience; Psychopharmacology

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.